Ten facts you probably don’t know about Zannier Hotels

 Nearly all our hotel employees are locals

 Across the group, more than 95% of our staff is native (from the country where the hotel is implanted).
-Moreover, in Africa and Asia, our wages are at least 30% higher than the average local salary.
 We adopted this approach to offer the most authentic experience.
 At Zannier Hotels, we are convinced indeed that collaborating with and empowering local workforce was the best way to offer a fair, pleasant and genuine experience for everyone.
 From construction to exploitation, we try to learn from locals and share our know-how.
 This is why we not only permanently hire but also temporarily employ natives such as builders, carpenters, construction suppliers, local landscapers or architect consultants.
 Since the beginning, Zannier Hotels avoids working with big agencies, preferring to favor working with independents or freelance to associate often underestimated talents.

 Arnaud Zannier is a serial entrepreneur